-CRH is a North American company focused on providing gastroenterologists ("GIs") with innovative services and products for the treatment of gastrointestinal ("GI") diseases.
-In 2014, CRH acquired a full service gastroenterology anesthesia company, Gastroenterology Anesthesia Associates LLC ("GAA"), which provides anesthesia services for patients undergoing endoscopic procedures.
-CRH has complemented this transaction with twenty-two additional acquisitions of GI anesthesia companies since GAA.
+CRH is a North American company focused on providing GIs with innovative services and products for the treatment of GI diseases.
+In 2014, CRH acquired a full service gastroenterology anesthesia company, GAA, which provides anesthesia services for patients undergoing endoscopic procedures.
+CRH has complemented this transaction with twenty-eight additional acquisitions of GI anesthesia companies since GAA.

-According to the Centers for Disease Control and Prevention ("CDC"), colorectal cancer is the second leading cause of cancer-related deaths in the United States and recent research indicates that the incidence of colon cancer in young adults is on the rise.
+According to the CDC, colorectal cancer is the second leading cause of cancer-related deaths in the United States and recent research indicates that the incidence of colon cancer in young adults is on the rise.
 The CDC has implemented campaigns to raise awareness of GI health and drive colorectal cancer screening rates among at risk populations.
 Colon cancer is treatable if detected early and screening colonoscopies are the most effective way to detect colon cancer in its early stages.
 Anesthesia-assisted endoscopies are the standard of care for colonoscopies and upper endoscopies.